langchain-ai/langsmith-sdk/js/README.md

 > **Note**: You can enjoy the benefits of LangSmith without using the LangChain open-source packages!
 To get started with your own proprietary framework, set up your account and then skip to [Logging Traces Outside LangChain](#logging-traces-outside-langchain).

+> **Cookbook:** For tutorials on how to get more value out of LangSmith, check out the [Langsmith Cookbook](https://github.com/langchain-ai/langsmith-cookbook/tree/main) repo.

 A typical workflow looks like:

 1. Set up an account with LangSmith.